30 December 2023 Belgorod shelling

-On 30 December 2023, during the ongoing Russian invasion of Ukraine, explosions occurred in the city of Belgorod, Russia, killing at least 25 people and wounding over 100.
+On 30 December 2023, during the Russo-Ukrainian war, explosions occurred in the city of Belgorod, Russia, killing at least 25 people and wounding over 100.
 Russian sources said the explosions were shelling by the Ukrainian Armed Forces.
 Ukraine attributed the explosions to the work of Russian air defence.

 Russia also reported that it had shot down drones in other Russian cities the same day.
 The attack occurred a day after Russia launched airstrikes at multiple cities in Ukraine, killing 57 and wounding 160.
 The Russian Defense Ministry called the strikes a "terrorist attack" that would "not go unpunished", launching 49 drones at Ukrainian cities the following days in retaliation.

 It is reportedly the single largest death toll in a Russian city since the beginning of the war on 24 February 2022.

 Background

 The explosions took place amid Russian mass missile and drone attacks against Ukraine, including Russia's largest-ever wave of attacks against Ukraine and an emergency meeting at the UN Security Council on 29 December 2023, further strikes on Kharkiv on 30 December, and another wave of Russian strikes and the Russian accidental bombing of a village in Voronezh Oblast on 2 January 2024.

 The same day, Russian officials claimed that 32 Ukrainian drones were shot down over Moscow, Bryansk, Oryol, and Kursk Oblasts.
 They also claimed that two people, including a nine-year old child, were killed and four others were injured in separate instances of shelling in Bryansk and Belgorod Oblasts.